skyzh/type-exercise-in-rust/README.md

 }
 ```

-`Expression` can be made into a `Box<dyn Expression>`, therefore being used at building expressions at runtime.
+`Expression` can be made into a `Box<dyn Expression>`, therefore being used in building expressions at runtime.

 ### Failed Attempts